 Targets and strategy

-With a strategic framework, concrete focus areas, a purpose-driven company culture and deep-rooted core values, we can offer affordable, good and sustainable food, make a difference and create value for our stakeholders.
+With a strategic framework, concrete focus areas, a purpose-driven company culture and deep-rooted core values, Axfood offers affordable, good and sustainable food and creates a greater quality of life for everyone.

-To be the leader in good and sustainable food, we are pursuing a strategy of growth-promoting and efficiency enhancing priorities.
-We drive growth by developing and offering an attractively priced assortment.
-Apart from growing sales at existing stores, key initiatives include continued expansion through the e-commerce roll-out and establishment of new formats and more stores.
-We are striving to increase efficiency in the organization through a more data-driven work approach and persistent development of logistics solutions of the future.
-To stay at the forefront we need to continue building a culture that enables us to attract and develop the industry’s best employees.
+Axfood’s operations are conducted and developed based on a strategy of growth-promoting and efficiency-enhancing focus areas.
+To promote growth, the focus is on developing and offering an attractively priced assortment.
+Apart from growing sales at existing stores, key initiatives include continued expansion through more stores, roll-out of e-commerce and the establishment of new formats centrally.
+The Group is made more efficient through a more data-driven work approach and continued development of the logistics solutions of the future.
+To stay at the forefront, initiatives and activities to strengthen the culture and engagement are prioritised to attract and develop the industry’s best employees.